Indianapolis Celebrates Freedom to Read with Banned Books Week “Prisoner” and Week of Programming

 Become a defender of intellectual freedom

 The Vonnegut Library seeks support for its Banned Books Week activities this year.
 We are looking for donations and volunteers.
-To learn more about our Banned Books Week activities and donate to the cause, visit the Power2Give web site.
+To learn more about our Banned Books Week activities and donate to the cause, email us.
 Please e-mail us at firstname.lastname@example.org if you can help with events.